pintergreg/r-blog/_posts/2016-04-29-choropleth.md

 Last time I managed to draw the districts of Budapest [using a GeoJSON]({{ site.baseurl }}{% post_url 2016-04-24-plot-geojson %}) [from OpenStreetMap]({{ site.baseurl }}{% post_url 2016-04-22-get-administrative-bounderies-from-osm %}).

 But it would be nice if the districts would be filled with color according to the population.
-So I get the population data from the [Wikipedia](https://hu.wikipedia.org/wiki/Budapest_ker%C3%BCletei).
+So I got the population data from the [Wikipedia](https://hu.wikipedia.org/wiki/Budapest_ker%C3%BCletei).

 # Population data